loot/loot/CONTRIBUTING.md

 The repository branching structure is pretty simple:

-* The `master` branch holds released code.
-* The `dev` branch is a next-release branch.
-It holds code that's working towards the next big release but which isn't there yet.
-Code on `dev` is generally pretty stable as CI must pass before anything can be merged into it, but may not be release-ready.
+* The `master` branch holds code that's released or that will be in the next release.
+Code on `master` is generally pretty stable as CI must pass before anything can be merged into it.
 * Other branches are generally themed on specific features or groups of changes, and come and go as they are merged into one of the two above, or discarded.

 ## Getting Involved